 On His way out of the city of Jericho, just to the east of Jerusalem, Jesus had an encounter with two blind men.
 Hearing the excited shouts of the crowd, these two men called out to Jesus, “Lord, have mercy on us, Son of David!”

 There would have been many people on the road from Jericho to Jerusalem, as they made their way to the capital city for the celebration of Passover.
-In his gospel account, Mark with the names of one of the men.
+In his gospel account, Mark provides us with the name of one of the men.

 …as he was leaving Jericho with his disciples and a great crowd, Bartimaeus, a blind beggar, the son of Timaeus, was sitting by the roadside. – Mark 10:46 ESV

 It should not escape our attention that these two men, while physically blind, were spiritually perceptive.
 They could see what so many others could not.
-Their spiritual vision was 20/20, allowing them to see Jesus as the Messiah, the Son of David.
-Some time earlier, Jesus had spoken of the spiritual blindness of the people of Israel, quoting from the prophet Isaiah.
+Their spiritual vision was 20/20, allowing them to perceive Jesus as the Messiah, the Son of David.
+Sometime earlier, Jesus had spoken of the spiritual blindness of the people of Israel, quoting from the prophet Isaiah.

 and you will indeed see but never perceive.”